ArunaMartins/ssr-caching-app/README.md

-# Trabalho Modern Web - Turma de MBA Fiap/2020
+# Modern Web Work - MBA Class Fiap / 2020

-Inclusão de nova rota, mudanças de rotas e estilização utilizando BootsWatch.
+Inclusion of new route, route changes and styling using BootsWatch.

 # Example app where it caches SSR'ed pages in the memory